What is DAB radio?

 Q: Internet radio vs DAB: Which is better?

-However, internet radio doesn’t suffer from the same connectivity issues that DAB can sometimes have.
+However, internet radio doesn’t have the same connectivity issues that DAB can sometimes have.

 Q: Can a DAB radio receive FM and AM stations?

 Usually, the majority of leading radio stations will broadcast on DAB, FM, and AM.
-Most of the DAB radio devices you’ll find on the market today will also have an FM receiver included.
-However, only a few will allow you to pick up AM signals too.
+Most of the DAB radio devices you’ll find on the market today also have an FM receiver.
+However, only a few will allow you to pick up AM signals, too.

-Q: Is a DAB radio better than analogue?
+Q: Is a DAB radio better than analog?

-A: It’s difficult to say for certain whether DAB is better than analogue radio – as the answer depends on personal preference.
+A: It’s difficult to say for certain whether DAB is better than analog radio – as the answer depends on personal preference.

 The main complaint that people have when it comes to DAB radio is that if you do lose your signal, you won’t get the same crackling noise you get on an FM station.
 Instead, your audio simply cuts out completely.